-Since the late 1970s, Guatemalans been crossing the border into to the United States in large numbers – taking their indigenous languages with them.
+Since the late 1970s, Guatemalans have been crossing the border into the United States in large numbers – taking their indigenous languages with them.
 As Guatemalan immigration continues, paired with anti-immigrant rhetoric and policies, demand for translators of America’s ancient languages is on the rise.

 Carmelina Cadena wanted to be an interpreter since she was a child.
 At five years old she left her home country of Guatemala.
 Her family was fleeing extreme violence.

 “My uncles, my cousins were put in a house and they were set on fire while they were still alive,” Cadena says.

 After a couple years in Mexico, Cadena and her family crossed into U.S. territory where they were met by Border Patrol.

 “We turned ourselves into immigration and we were just there at their mercy.”